Pardee School Initiative on Forced Migration and Human Trafficking

 Kaija Schilde, Assistant Professor of International Relations, Pardee School of Global Studies, Acting Director

-Kaija Schilde is an Assistant Professor at the Boston University Pardee School of Global Studies and the Acting Director of the Pardee School Initiative on Forced Migration and Human Trafficking.
+Kaija Schilde is an Assistant Professor at the Boston University Pardee School of Global Studies.
 Her research interests involve European and transatlantic security, the political economy of defense and security markets and industries, EU lobbies and interest groups, and the role of private nonstate actors in national and international security.

-Her book manuscript, Embedded in Brussels: the Political Economy of European Security, is an investigation of the relationship between EU institutions and interest groups, with a focus on security and defense interests, including the formation of EU internal and external security policies such as Common Security and Defence Policy (CSDP) and immigration and border security.
+Her book The Political Economy of European Security (Cambridge University Press 2017), is an investigation of the relationship between EU institutions and interest groups, with a focus on security and defense interests, including the formation of EU internal and external security policies such as Common Security and Defence Policy (CSDP) and immigration and border security.
 Her other research investigates the causes and consequences of military spending cuts, defense reform and force transformation, arms exports under conditions of dependence and austerity, and the international diffusion of domestic and border security practices.
 She has a policy background in defense reform and transatlantic security.
 She has published in journals such as the Journal of Common Market Studies, The Journal of Peace Research, and European Security.

 European Union; European Foreign and Security Policy; Comparative Politics; Defense Acquisition and Technology; Bureaucracy and Interest Groups; Computational Modeling and Simulation.